scttohara/ScottO-Hara_IndividualProjectProposal/ScottO-Hara_IndividualProjectProposal.md

 Required Resources

 Group members: TBD

 ·	People who have worked with or are interested in MongoDB or MySQL.
 ·	People who are generally interested in my idea.
 ·	People who have worked with machine learning for the user pattern recognition.
 ·	If anyone has worked with front-end development, this would be great!

-Hardware and software resources required
+Hardware and software resources required:

 •	Laptop or PC
 •	Mobile device
 •	MySQL